emeraldfyr3/em-lib/docs/em/scoretp.md

 ## Parameters

+Set these scoreboard values to pass in arguments to the function.

 | Objective | Player/Selector | Description           |
 | --------- | --------------- | --------------------- |
 | scoretp_x | @s              | relative x coordinate |